-Interns are expected to participate in a program evaluation project during the spring semester, which will examine some facet of the outreach or clinical services offered by the UCC.
+Interns are expected to participate in a program evaluation project during the spring/summer, which will examine some facet of the outreach, clinical, or training services offered by the UCC.
 This may include looking at client satisfaction surveys or feedback on outreach programs, change in CCAPS scores of clients in group therapy versus individual therapy, or utilization rates of new services or programs offered by the UCC.
-Results of the program evaluation are presented as a poster at the annual Campus Life Assessment Expo which takes place each May.
-Interns utilize the Assistant Director for Clinical Services as a resource for knowledge and consultation during the development of their project and data analysis.
+Results of the program evaluation are presented as a poster at the annual Campus Life Assessment Expo which takes place each July.
+Interns utilize the Clinical Director as a resource for knowledge and consultation during the development of their project and data analysis.